neptune-ai/open-solution-mapping-challenge/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/neptune-ai/open-solution-mapping-challenge/blob/master/LICENSE)

 # Note
 **Unfortunately, we can no longer provide support for this repo.
-Hopefully, it should still work but if it doesn't we cannot really help.**
+Hopefully, it should still work, but if it doesn't, we cannot really help.**

 ## More competitions :sparkler:
 Check collection of [public projects :gift:](https://ui.neptune.ai/-/explore), where you can find multiple Kaggle competitions with code, experiments and outputs.